clemsonciti/citi-webpage/cyberinfrastructure.md

 - Myrinet, 10Gbps Ethernet, Infiniband networks
 - global and local scratch spaces for temporary files (no quota per user)
 - maximum run time for a single task limited to 72 hours on Infiniband part and 168 hours on Myrinet part
-- ranked 3rd among the public academic institutions in the US on Top500 list (134 on Top500) with performance of about 745 TFlops (17,372 cores from Infiniband part of Palmetto)
+- ranked 4th among the public academic institutions in the US on Top500 list (155 on Top500) with performance of 814.4 TFlops (17,372 cores from Infiniband part of Palmetto)

 [More about Palmetto](https://www.palmetto.clemson.edu/palmetto/) <br>
 [New account on Palmetto](http://citi.sites.clemson.edu/new-account) <br>